Fatal Attraction: Critical response

+Metacritic, which uses a weighted average, assigned the a score of 67 out of 100, based on 16 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an F to A+ scale.

 Janet Maslin of The New York Times lauded Lyne's direction, writing that he "takes a brilliantly manipulative approach to what might have been a humdrum subject and shapes a soap opera of exceptional power.
 Most of that power comes directly from visual imagery, for Mr. Lyne is well versed in making anything – a person, a room, a pile of dishes in a kitchen sink – seem tactile, rich and sexy."
 Richard Schickel of Time stated that Close and Douglas "gives the film some of its fatal attractiveness.
 So do James Dearden's plausible, nicely observant script, Adrian Lyne's elegantly unforced direction, and Close's beautifully calibrated descent into lunacy.
 Together they bring horror home to a place where the grownup moviegoer actually lives."

 Author Susan Faludi discussed the film in Backlash: The Undeclared War Against American Women, arguing that major changes had been made to the original plot in order to make Alex wholly negative, while Dan's carelessness and the lack of compassion and responsibility raised no discussion, except for a small number of men's groups who said that Dan was eventually forced to own up to his irresponsibility in that "everyone pays the piper".
 Close was quoted in 2008 as saying, "Men still come up to me and say, 'You scared the shit out of me.'
 Sometimes they say, 'You saved my marriage.
 Critic Barry Norman expressed sympathy for feminists who were frustrated by the film, criticized its "over-the-top" ending and called it inferior to Clint Eastwood's Play Misty for Me, which has a similar plot.
 Nonetheless, he declared it "strong and very well made, excellently played by the three main characters and neatly written."
 Fatal Attraction has been described as a neo-noir film by some authors.

-Fatal Attraction was the first American film to be distributed by United International Pictures in South Korea.
-In September 1988, Korean film distributors protested this release by "releasing snakes, setting fire in the theatres, and tearing off the screens."